 }

-async function handleIssue(payload) {
+async function handleIssue(data) {

-if (action === 'opened') {
+if (data.action === 'opened') {

-console.log(`New issue #${issue.number} with labels: ${labels.join(', ')}`);
+console.log(`New issue #${data.issue.number}, labels: ${labels.join(', ')}`);

 }